Jayson123321/dutch-elections-results-2023/documentation/Ruben files/User_story_documentation.md

 As a user I want a page that will explain how elections work in the Netherlands and how this page will show you how to analyse the results. https://gitlab.fdmci.hva.nl/semester-3-hbo-ict/onderwijs/student-projecten/2024-2025/out-p-se-ti/semester-1/wiipuujaamee42/-/issues/61

+This user story is part of an epic, this epic is made for ethics and a social point of view.
+This user story was made to create a page that explains how elections work in the Netherlands and how users can analyze the results.
+The page contains information about the election process in the Netherlands, how political parties win seats, and how the results are analyzed.
+The page also shows users how to analyze the results of the elections and how to interpret the data.
+This user story contributes to society by educating people about the elections and how politics work in the Netherlands.
+This is an ethical user story because it educates people about the elections and how politics work in the Netherlands.

 ```vue
 <template>